 Your salvation was a gift.
 You didn’t do anything to earn it.
 You simply believed that Christ’s work on the cross was enough to pay for all the sins you have ever committed as well as all the sins you will ever commit.
 That gift of salvation is still a gift today through Christian rehabilitation programs.
 God isn’t going to turn his back on you or snatch away your salvation based on your actions.
 He gave it to you because you believed and you keep it through that continued belief.

 Everyone deals with temptation.
 Everyone struggles to lead the life God calls us to.
 Even the apostle Paul struggled to follow God’s will.
 In Romans 7:15 he said, “I do not understand what I do.
 For what I want to do, I do not do, but what I hate, I do.”

 While the mental and physical consequences of addiction can be worse than the consequences of many things we struggle with, in the eyes of God no sin is worse than another.
 Sin is sin.
 No Christian is perfect.
-If perfection were a requirement for being a Christian, all the churches in the world would be empty.
+If perfection were a requirement for being a Christian, all the Christian rehab shelters in the world would be empty.